 Last Updated on

 Sometimes when it comes to art, things seem to evolve and such is the case with this particular piece of art created by the well-known artist Charles Criner.

 Many people know him as the resident artist at the Printing Museum in Houston.
 It is there that he has his studio and also conducts tours, teaches classes in lithography and more.

 The particular photo featured above comes from a poster print.
 It is one of many that were created and given out free of charge to students while visiting the museum.
-Many of Mr. Criner’s works of art were turned into posters for Juneteenth celebrations.
-But this piece of art did not start out that way.
+Many of Mr. Criner’s works of art became posters for Juneteenth celebrations.
+But this piece of art did not start that way.
 Continue reading to learn more.

 Evolution of this Piece of Art

 Below are direct quotes from Charles regarding how this work of art came to exist.

 “Trying to catch freedom: was originally a 22″ X 30” black and white lithograph print.
 The name of the print was “The Underground Railroad”.
 I believe that I pulled an edition of forty prints.
 There was a few prints that was either too light or too dark to be part of the edition.
 Those prints became original paintings.
 I made them paintings by adding acrylic paint to them.”